|

 Vitae Patrum

 The Vitae Patrum is in Latin and dates from 1628.
 It was compiled by Heribert Rosweyde SJ from ancient sources dating from the third and fourth centuries, written either in Latin or Greek.
 Since I retired I have been using a lot of my time translating bits and pieces from the Vitae Patrum.
 There are a number of books in print with selections from the Lives of the Fathers.
 It just occurred to me that there might be some people who have no Latin but who would like to have available long chunks of it, which no conventional publisher would want to publish.
 So I thought I might just as well make a Website out of it, where it will be available for anyone who wants it.
 I am no scholar so am not able to provide any critical apparatus.
 It is just that I happened to come across this large and heavy volume in a bookshop in Hay-on-Wye many years ago.
 It measures 365mm x 240mm x 110mm, and has 1060 pages plus indices.
 I find the lives of the Fathers of the Desert absolutely fascinating.
 I enjoy translating the Latin and I am quite happy to share this pleasure with anyone else who is interested.
+But what exactly are the Desert Fathers all about?
+To understand this perhaps it might be best to begin with an account of the most famous of them all, Antony of Egypt, a 20 year old Coptic Christian, who one day in the year 270 or thereabouts, on a farm near a village in the Nile Valley, found himself, because of the death of his parents, in sole charge of a valuable farm and a young sister.
+After his initial grief he might easily have looked forward to a comfortably well-off life enjoying the fruits of his inheritance.
+Instead, as his biographer Athanasius tells us,

-(Matt.19.21).
+One day in church he chanced to hear the gospel read in which the Lord says to the rich young man: 'If you wish to be perfect, go and sell your possessions, and give the money to the poor and you will have treasure in heaven; then come, follow me' (Matt.19.21).
 To him this seemed like a word from God, as if Scripture had been addressed directly to him.
 The Lord's command affected him so deeply that he went home to dispose of everything that he had.
 To avoid any cause of grievance from anyone towards either him or his sister he distributed to his neighbours his three hundred choice and fertile fields.
 All his other goods he sold for a considerable sum of money, all of which he gave to the poor, except for a small amount which he kept back for his sister, who was in need of it because she was a woman and young.
 (Vitae Patrum,I, Vita Antonii.2)

 Having made sure that his sister would be properly cared for by a local community of women,. he then went to live by himself near his native village, supporting himself by working with his hands.
 He knew of other Christians living a solitary life in the neighbourhood, and with their advice and with constant prayer he began to try and discover how to serve God in as thoroughgoing a way as possible.
 He found that deeper solitude and silence was necessary for him, and over a period of thirty-five years he moved in successive stages further and further into the desert in ever deepening solitude.
 Eccentric, even mad, you might think?
 But when eventually people heard about his eccentricity, and battered on his door demanding to be let in, Athanasius tells us that